nataliesioo/python-data-analysis/README.md

 # 👩🏻‍💻Python-data-analysis
-Simple example of commands used in data analysis such as numpy, pandas, scikit-learn etc
+Example of commands used in data analysis such as numpy, pandas, scikit-learn etc